Ravipatelai/Ravipatelai/README.md

-# Hi there, I'm Ravi Patel! 👋
+# Hi there, I'm Ravikant kumar! 👋

 🚀 **About Me**
 I'm a passionate **Full Stack Web Developer & Computer Science Engineer (BE CSE)**.